kitsu/blog/content/post/Unemployed-project-12.md

 a basic SQL database for $4.99 a month.
 Thus far I have spent about $2.00 of my
 $200.00 Azure credit just getting things setup.
 At this burn rate I'll get about 3 months of hosting.
 I've added Google AdSense banners in case I get any traffic.

+### Edit - TOS

+I just re-read the Terms Of Service: the $200.00 credit expires after one month.
+Since it will go away if I don't use it I've cranked all my service plans up a few notches.
+I do have some Windows developer credits too, so I can keep the service running past the end of the month, but only if I turn the burn rate back down.
+Hopefully I will remember...